Azerbaijan–Jordan relations: Economic cooperation

 In comparison with 2009, in 2010 the mutual trade turnover between the countries increased by 38.5%.

 In autumn 2011, the first meeting of the joint Commission on cooperation in the field of transport was held.

 In 2011, an agreement was reached to start cooperation in the field of high technologies.
 In 2012, the first meeting of the joint Azerbaijani-Jordanian working group on cooperation in the field of Information and communication technologies (ICT) was held.

 Military-technical cooperation

 The countries cooperate in the military sphere.

 In 2011, the joint production of bulletproof vests and helmets started.

 Tourism

-During the official visit of king of Jordan Abdullah II Ibn al Hussein to Azerbaijan in December 2019, AZAL President Jahangir Askerov met with Jordan's Ambassador to Azerbaijan Sami Asem Gosheh.
+During the official visit of Jordan's King Abdullah II to Azerbaijan in December 2019, AZAL President Jahangir Askerov met with Jordan's Ambassador to Azerbaijan Sami Asem Gosheh.
 An agreement was reached to open direct flights between the two countries.
-The first flights are scheduled for May 2020.
+The first flights were scheduled for May 2020.

 International cooperation

 On 19 June 2013, the leadership of the Jordanian Senate Council adopted a Resolution on the occasion of the 20th anniversary of the Khojaly genocide.
 Jordan supports Azerbaijan in the Nagorno-Karabakh conflict.

 In the international arena, cooperation between countries is carried out within the framework of various international organizations: the UN Security Council, the Organization of Islamic Cooperation (OIC), etc.